ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 the reply to the DNS client.
 Additionally, the EXTRA-TEXT field may be forwarded to the DNS client.

+Implementations should ensure the communication channel with the upstream DNS server provides adequate integrity protection to mitigate the threats described in step 1 of {{client-processing}}.

 # Examples

 An example showing the nameserver at 'ns.example.net' that filtered a